How To Pray

 On Your Knees

 And pray on your knees during your daily prayers (Psalm 95:6, Luke 22:41), unless it is physically impossible for you to do so.
 Of course, in emergencies, or when you simply have a spare moment and would like to talk to God, you may pray wherever you are.
 "Pray without ceasing," says I Thessalonians 5:17.
+Many Christians are "STIFF-NECKED" and therefore unwilling to bow their heads touching the ground.

 Why Doesn't God Answer Our Prayers?